j-easy/easy-rules/site/tutorials/dynamic-configuration.md

                 customer.getCustomerId(), order.getOrderId(), order.getAmount(), suspectOrderAmountThreshold);
     }

-    // getters and setters for customer and order fields omitted
+    // getters and setters for customer and order fields

 }
 ```